Tehran Conference: Background

-Stalin was reluctant to leave Moscow and unwilling to risk journeys by air, and Roosevelt was physically disabled and found travel difficult.
+Roosevelt was physically disabled and found travel difficult.
 Churchill was an avid traveller and, as part of an ongoing series of wartime conferences, had already met with Roosevelt five times in North America and twice in Africa and had also held two prior meetings with Stalin in Moscow.
-To arrange the urgently-needed meeting, Roosevelt tried to persuade Stalin to travel to Cairo.
+To arrange the urgently needed meeting, Roosevelt tried to persuade Stalin to travel to Cairo.
 Stalin turned down the offer and also offers to meet in Baghdad or Basra.
 He finally agreed to meet in Tehran in November 1943.
+Iran was a neutral country but was nevertheless invaded jointly by the United Kingdom and the Soviet Union in August 1941.